The Plan to Move UNE’s Medical School

 Where

-The new facility will be located behind Innovation Hall, in an area that was once used by the National Guard.
+The new facility is located behind Innovation Hall on Gulliver’s Way, in an area that was once used by the National Guard.

 Our health professions students will benefit from amazing new learning spaces in the new facility designed for simulation, standardized patients, and digital health and telemedicine, all of which will help UNE to realize its full potential as a national leader in interprofessional health professions education.” — James Herbert, Ph.D., President of UNE